Catalysing Gender Equity 2020 Conference – Change is a Verb

 Planning an intervention should be done with a specific problem and a goal in mind, with measurable steps and outcomes.

 When I started in this role, I was asked why Australia’s 300+ women in STEM programs have not already led to transformational change.
-The answer is that we don’t know, because not enough are designed with a specific goal in mind and only a small number are evaluated.
+The answer is that we don’t know, because too few of these programs are designed with a specific goal in mind and only a small number are evaluated.

 To tackle this issue, my team is working on an evaluation guide for STEM inclusion programs.
-The intention is that it will be tested through the federal Department’s Women in STEM and Entrepreneurship program, so that all participants include a clear evaluation framework to their projects.
+The intention is that it will be tested through the federal government’s Women in STEM and Entrepreneurship grant program, so that all participants include a clear evaluation framework to their projects.

 What else is my team focusing on this year?

-Well, we are reaching out to young children and their parents, carers and teachers to encourage greater engagement in STEM, both at home and in kindie, infants and primary schools.
+We are reaching out to young children and their parents, carers and teachers to encourage greater engagement in STEM, both at home and in kindergarten, infants and primary schools.

-Throughout the summer holidays I launched a media campaign around a STEM holiday activity guide that we released for children aged 12 and under.
+Throughout the summer holidays I ran a media campaign around a STEM holiday activity guide that we released for children aged 12 and under.

-This gave a list of fun and practical ideas for STEM learning and play that would engage children through the long summer break, (also giving parents a break), but would also develop their cognitive, problem solving and reasoning skills as well as their confidence to try and fail with design and technology.
+This gave a list of fun and practical ideas for STEM learning and play that would engage children through the long summer break, (also giving parents a break).
+The activities were designed to develop their cognitive, problem solving and reasoning skills as well as their confidence to try and fail with design and technology.

-We’re tackling the ‘image problem’ that hangs over science, technology, engineering and maths and prevents many young people from aspiring to STEM careers.
+We’re also tackling the ‘image problem’ that hangs over science, technology, engineering and maths.
+The stereotype that scientific discovery is a singular pursuit, or the realm of the lone genius prevents many young people from aspiring to STEM careers.

-In June, my office will be launching a national awareness campaign built around diversity in STEM careers, so that young people can see role models and imagine a future for themselves in STEM.
-This campaign will help young people (and the adults who influence them) to understand the social context of many STEM jobs to show how impactful and rewarding these careers can be.
+In June, my office will be launching a national awareness campaign built around the themes of diversity, creativity and collaboration in STEM careers.
+This campaign will help young people (and the adults that influence them) to understand the social context of STEM jobs and help them to imagine a future for themselves in STEM.

-In another project I’m taking a particular interest in Engineering, where Australia has a skills shortage, but women statistically have low participation, making up fewer than 10% of VET graduates and 16% of university graduates.
+I’m also taking a particular interest in Engineering.
+Australia has an engineering skills shortage – we import about half of our engineers – and women statistically have low participation, making up fewer than 10% of VET graduates and 16% of university graduates.